The Fallback Girl is Mr Unavailable’s Disgruntled Customer

 This makes you ideal for either type of commitment dodger; The Upfront or The Undercover Commitment Dodgers.

 If he tells you upfront that he cannot give you what you want, you decide that you know better, or that he just needs time, or that you’ll be less ‘needy’ and see if that changes things.
-He then lets himself off the hook because he’s been ‘honest’ with you and you on the other hand, decide that he’s still there, so he must want more.
+He then lets himself off the hook because he’s been ‘honest’ with you.
+You, on the other hand, decide that he’s still there, so he must want more.

-On the flipside, if he’s on the down low, he will still be giving off plenty of red flags even though he won’t come straight out and admit that he can’t give you what you want, but you make his problems your responsibility or even assume the blame for his behaviour and inability to commit.
+On the flip side, if he’s on the downlow, he’ll give off plenty of code red alerts even though he won’t come out straight and admit that he can’t give you what you want.
+You then make his problems your responsibility or even assume the blame for his behaviour and inability to commit.

-Either way, you become focused on extracting commitment from these men because you feel so attracted and connected to them that it must be love and you know you can help them and that you’re destined to be together and all that jazz, and next thing you know, you’re living in Inertiaville.
+Either way, you become focused on extracting commitment from these men because you feel so attracted and connected to them that it ‘must be love’.
+You know you can help them and that you’re destined to be together and all that jazz.
+Next thing you know, you’re living in Inertiaville.

-Women who take the time to research into emotional unavailability are giving themselves a fighting chance to change their lives for the better and empower themselves and the sad reality is, that unless a woman gets wise about who she is engaging with and what she is doing to facilitate these relationships, she can spend a whole lifetime being a Fallback Girl, committing to men who just don’t commit to her.
+Women who take the time to research emotional unavailability are giving themselves a fighting chance to change their lives for the better and empower themselves.
+The sad reality is that unless a woman gets wise about who she’s engaging with and what she’s doing to facilitate these dynamics, she can spend a whole lifetime being a Fallback Girl, committing to men (or women) who just don’t commit to her.

-Yes it’s committing out of dysfunctionality and it’s not healthy, but this is how women who live by the sword and die by the sword of Mr Unavailable operate – sacrificing themselves for their men.
+Yes it’s committing out of dysfunction, and it’s not healthy, but this is how women who live by the sword and die by the sword of Mr Unavailable operate.
+They ‘sacrifice’ themselves for their men.

-Being with Mr Unavailable’s is very uncomfortable for you but not as uncomfortable as it would be if you were in the unknown territory of being involved with a man who actually offered a strong possibility of commitment and didn’t mess you around.
-Yet, if you are ever going to break free of this pattern, you are going to have to get out your uncomfortable comfort zone and go into the uncomfortable unknown and it starts, with committing to do the best by yourself which means that you can only commit to men that add value to you, not detract.
+To break free of this pattern, you are going to have to get out your uncomfortable comfort zone and go into the uncomfortable unknown.
+And it starts with committing to do the best by you.
+This means that you can only commit to men that add value to your life and energise you, not detract from and drain you.

 Bingo.
 You hit the nail on the head with exquisite precision once again, Natalie.